projeto-de-instrucao-tecnologica/learning-python/README.md

 - Updating or Fixing lists and questions;
 - Proposing useful changes, automations or corrections to this repository structure.

+Be creative and playful in asking questions that draw attention positively.
+Eg.: Create a function that receives a list of Pokemon from a Trainer and returns the amount of Pokemon he has.

 ## Structure

 WIP